netcuter/network/HTTPproxyWebAttack/README.md

-Simple HTTP proxy tool to help in webapps pentesting
+Simple HTTP proxy tool with some extra modules to help in webapps pentesting

 version 0.1 alpha